 The 2026 Collection: Geometry in Plant‑Based Form

-This collection brings together five sculptural forms, each one crafted from my plant‑based material made from fermented cornstarch — a renewable medium that allows me to shape contemporary pieces with intention and lightness.
-Melori explores softened asymmetry and quiet geometry through its warm hex‑textured form.
-Doona moves in metallic gradients, letting color flow slowly across its surface.
-Beoriya carries a deeper architectural presence, grounded in its sculptural silhouette.
-Noriya lifts botanicals off the table and onto the wall, turning stems, light, and shadow into a small architectural gesture.
-And Siren, with its three‑color fusion and spiral form, transforms single stems into tiny moments of movement.
-Together, they form a family connected by material, form, and a shared commitment to plant‑based design.
+This collection brings together five sculptural forms printed in a plant‑based material made from fermented cornstarch.
+Melori explores softened asymmetry through its hex‑textured geometry.
+Doona moves in metallic gradients.
+Beoriya offers a grounded, architectural presence.
+Noriya lifts botanicals onto the wall, turning stems and shadow into a small architectural gesture.
+Siren, with its three‑color fusion and spiral silhouette, creates tiny moments of movement.
+Together, they form a family connected by form, movement, and contemporary plant‑based design.

 Doona Planter & Stand